What Is Embedded BI?

 If you are not familiar with creating embedded dashboards, it can be a little overwhelming trying to figure out how to connect to all the data you have in different systems and build a dashboard to bring all your data together into a full 360-degree view of your business.

-Reveal is self-service, business intelligence software that enables you to visualize your significant business metrics, like marketing performance, monitoring operational trends, visualizing KPIs, and optimizing customer portfolios, in one centralized location.
+Reveal is self-service business intelligence software enabling you to visualize your significant business metrics, like marketing performance, monitoring operational trends, and KPIs, and optimizing customer portfolios, in one centralized location.

 To show you how to achieve let’s quickly walk you through the steps of creating your own embedded BI dashboard in Reveal:

 You can create a dashboard by clicking/tapping on the + Dashboard or Create Dashboard (My Analytics) blue button.
 This will prompt the New Visualization dialog.
 Proceed to create a visualization using a data source.

 2. Add a data source